countries/countries/README.markdown

 Cities
 ------

-This product includes data created by MaxMind, available from [http://maxmind.com][].
+This product includes data created by MaxMind, available from [MaxMind][].
 Copyright (c) 2008 MaxMind Inc.  All rights reserved.